monzee/shiv/README.md

 `shiv.SharedViewModelProviders` that returns a `SavedStateHandle` that is properly tied to the recreation cycle of the fragment or activity.
-This relies on the fact that `FragmentActivity` and `Fragment` implement `HasDefaultViewModelProviderFactory` that returns a `SavedStateViewModelFactory` that is used to attach a view model instance that serves only to hold a `SavedStateHandler`.
+This relies on the fact that `FragmentActivity` and `Fragment` implement `HasDefaultViewModelProviderFactory` that returns a `SavedStateViewModelFactory` that is used to create and attach a view model instance that serves only to hold a `SavedStateHandler`.
 It will not work on any other `ViewModelStoreOwner` (are there other kinds of VM store owners?).

 TL;DR: it just works.
-You can simply add a `SavedStateHandle` dependency in your view model constructor.
+You can freely add a `SavedStateHandle` dependency in your view model constructor.

 ### ...fragment-owned `ViewModel`s?